The Exquisite Boredom of Spacewalking

 Read: The aging spacecraft of deep space

 The ISS was not designed to last forever.
-When the United States, Canada, Russia, Japan, and European nations started launching parts into orbit in 1998, the end of the mission felt like a distant concern.
-The question comes up every few years, as decision-makers reexamine the mission’s sizable price tag—between $3 billion and $4 billion a year for the U.S.—and wonder whether they’re willing to keep paying it.
+When the United States, Canada, Russia, Japan, and European nations started launching parts into orbit, in 1998, the end of the mission felt like a distant concern.
+The question comes up every few years, as decision makers reexamine the mission’s sizable price tag—$3 billion to $4 billion a year for the U.S.—and wonder whether they’re willing to keep paying it.
 The Trump administration has invited commercial companies to take over management of the station’s American side, but there are no takers yet.
 For now, the station’s fate is uncertain.

 It’s a sad thought, especially after spending hours watching the people who are living there right now.
 Someday, the ISS, like orbital stations before it, could be deorbited and plunge into the ocean.
 It will go down covered in the glove prints of the people who built it, cared for it, and clung to it as they gazed at the blue marble below them.